-Events organized under the auspices of the Center for Literary and Comparative Studies garner support from grants made available three times in the course of the year.
+Events organized under the auspices of the Center for Literary & Comparative Studies garner support from grants made available twice in the course of the year.
 For more information, see the call for projects available here.
-In addition, the Center, aided by the Graduate School and the College of Arts and Humanities, coordinated a conference scheduled for March 28-29, 2014, Petrou: Sound +.

 ARCHIVE OF PAST CONFERENCES